CBossio/Bookworm2Scrape/README.md

 ## Notes & Quick Fixes

 - If you encounter multiple log errors in `failed_urls_library` or `failed_urls_book`, update the **proxies** in `settings.py`.
 The logs will indicate which proxy is failing.
 - You might occasionally see a `charmap` codec error.
-This does not affect the execution of the script.
+This does not affect the execution of the script, because all the code is set to UTF-8.

 ---